 No one is more aware of these trend than the instructors in charge of training our future nurses.
 One of these faculty members is Dr. Michael D. Bumbach, a nurse practitioner at the Archer Community Health Center and an assistant clinical professor in the University of Florida’s College of Nursing.

 Nursing education faculty like Dr. Bumbach are dedicated to helping students learn, grow, and become board-certified as critical preparation for saving lives out in the field.
 The trouble is that the number of new nurses entering the field is shrinking.

 The National Nursing Shortage in the U.S.

-Nursing education programs are aware of this national shortage and fighting to meet the rising demand for quality nursing professionals.
+Nursing education programs are fighting to meet the rising demand for quality nursing professionals.
 Institutions around the country are working hard to recruit more nurses, train them properly, and truly prepare them for successful nursing careers.

 One such program is the College of Nursing at the University of Florida (UF).

 Located in Gainesville, the University of Florida has been educating nurses since 1956.
 UF is one of six colleges that make up the UF Health Science Center (HSC), and the UF College of Nursing consistently ranks in the top ten percent of nursing schools in the nation.